Apostolic Nunciature to Slovakia

 The Apostolic Nunciature to Slovakia is an ecclesiastical office of the Catholic Church in Slovakia.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.

+Holy See-Slovakia relations

+Relations between the Holy See and what is now Slovakia began in 1919 with the dissolution of the Austro-Hungarian Empire but the relationship between the Holy See and the government of Czechoslovakia was strained more often than not.
+The new Czechoslovak government demanded that the incumbent bishops in Slovakia be replaced and systematically implemented a persecutory anti-church policy.
+Due to this imposition in 1920 all bishops but one had been replaced or forced out to resign.

+The proclamation of Slovak independence in March 1939, a few months before the outbreak of World War II, ended normal relations between the Vatican and Czechoslovakia, and the Holy See sought a diplomatic middle ground by granting recognition to the Slovak Republic, but sent a chargé d'affaires, Giuseppe Burzio, rather than a nuncio.

 Apostolic Nuncios to Slovakia

 Archbishop Giovanni Coppa was named Apostolic Nuncio to Czechoslovakia on 30 June 1990.
 With the division on that country into Slovakia and the Czech Republic on 1 January 1993, Coppa became nuncio to each of them, based in Prague.